nalbam/gh-highlight-me/README.md

 ### How It Works

 Once configured, the extension will:
-- Highlight your username with a special blue background
+- Highlight your username with your chosen color (default: light blue #d1ecf1)
-- Highlight other identifiers with a yellow background
+- Highlight each identifier with its own custom color (default: light yellow #fff3cd)
+- Automatically calculate text color for optimal contrast and readability
 - Automatically update when you navigate between GitHub pages
 - Respond to real-time updates (new comments, etc.)

+### Customizing Colors

+1. Open the extension options page
+2. Click the color picker next to your username to choose a custom color
+3. Click the color picker next to any identifier to set its individual color
+4. Changes are reflected in real-time in the preview
+5. Click "Save Settings" to apply the colors across GitHub

 ## Development